 13. Is human rights education present in the national curriculum and educational standards?
 If yes, please explain its status (e.g. obligatory or optional, subject-based or cross-curricular?).

-Yes, It is cross-curricular in various subject disciplines.
+Yes, it is cross curricular.

 14. Please state whether guidelines exist for writing or revising textbooks that reflect human rights principles?